smcneece/battery-sentinel/README.md

 ### Notifications
 Battery Sentinel supports three notification channels, each configurable globally and per device.

-- **UI notification** — a single consolidated HA persistent notification listing all currently low batteries, sorted lowest first; updates in place each check cycle and dismisses automatically when all batteries recover
+- **UI notification**: a single consolidated HA persistent notification listing all currently low batteries, sorted lowest first; updates in place each check cycle and dismisses automatically when all batteries recover
-- **Email** — fires once per device when its threshold is first crossed; resets when the battery recovers
+- **Email**: fires once per device when its threshold is first crossed; resets when the battery recovers
-- **Mobile push** — per-device push notification via any `mobile_app_*` notify service; a global default service can be set in Settings with a per-device override in the device panel
+- **Mobile push**: per-device push notification via any `mobile_app_*` notify service; a global default service can be set in Settings with a per-device override in the device panel
 - Each device has individual UI / Email / Mobile toggles in the device list and in the device panel; column header checkboxes let you enable or disable a channel for all devices at once
 - Configurable check interval (default 10 minutes)
 - Optional alert when a new battery device is discovered